norkunas/onesignal-php-api/README.md

 ## Questions?

-If you have any questions please [open an issue](https://github.com/norkunas/onesignal-php-api/issues/new).
+If you have any questions please [open a discussion](https://github.com/norkunas/onesignal-php-api/discussions/new).

 ## License